 He remained just as vocal when he became a Senator following John's assassination.
 Notably, he was among the first to speak out against President Johnson's escalation of The Vietnam War and he held firm in his support for the Civil Rights Movement.
 During a visit to South Africa in 1966, Bobby delivered a speech that was highly critical of the apartheid regime, which makes him very well liked over there to this day.
 He also became the first person to climb Mount Kennedy, which was named in John's honor.

 When Johnson announced in early 1968 that he would not seek another term as President, Bobby threw in his name for the Democratic primary at the last minute.
 He ran on a platform involving more help for the Civil Rights Movement, more aid to the impoverished, and, most famously, an end to the unpopular war in Vietnam.
 Despite its late start, the RFK campaign did fantastically well, with his active on-the-streets campaigning endearing him to many voters.
 When he heard just before a campaign rally that King had recently been assassinated, he delivered a largely improvised speech that remains his best moment.
 Two months later, Robert was himself assassinated.
 This came on night after he won the California primary and thus looked as though he stood a chance of winning the Democratic nomination.
-The convicted killer was Sirhan B. Sirhan, a Palestinian man who passionately opposed Kennedy's support of Israel.
-For what it is worth, Sirhan is still alive.
+The convicted killer was Sirhan B. Sirhan, a Palestinian man who passionately opposed Kennedy's support of Israel; Kennedy's death marked the first time the Arab-Israeli conflict had a direct and immediate impact on the United States.
+For what it is worth, Sirhan is still alive and rightfully in prison, though claims to have no memory of the event.
 Like the assassination of his older brother, there are many conspiracy theories about his death and the mysterious circumstances around it.

 Like John, Bobby is a very beloved figure for many people who lived through the turmoil of The '60s.
 Arguably even more so than his brother, Bobby had the ability to inspire hope during what he described euphemistically as "interesting times."
 Even many cynics who don't buy into the Camelot mythology surrounding his brother have very positive things to say about Bobby.
-Ever since his death, there has been endless What Could Have Been discussion surrounding him and his possible presidency.note
+Ever since his death, there has been endless What Could Have Been discussion surrounding him and his possible presidency, especially in light of his ability to unite Americans across all lines imaginable, a sharp contrast to the increasing polarization of the decades that followed his murder.note

 Kennedy in fiction: